jessy-bgl/swealy/README.md

 The production scripts are available in [production](https://github.com/jessy-bgl/swealy/tree/main/production).

-The easiest way to install the app (including the web server, the database and a reverse-proxy) is to use the docker-compose.stable.yml file.
+The recommended way to install the app (including the web server, the database and a reverse-proxy) is to use the docker-compose.stable.yml file.

-Alternatively, to get the latest version, clone the repo and use the docker-compose.latest.yml file to build the entire app.
+Alternatively, to get the latest - possibly beta - version, use the docker-compose.latest.yml file.

 In all cases, the HTTP port 80 will be used by default to access the app server.
-You can change this by editing the proxy service ports values in the docker-compose file.
+You can change this by editing the proxy service ports in the docker-compose file.

 ## License